-4. If you have Optimized the Firewall to have “Extended protection”, you also have a wordfence-waf.php located in the root of your WordPress installation and a few configuration lines located in .htaccess, .user.ini or php.ini
+4. If you have optimized the firewall to be in “Extended Protection” mode then you will also have a “wordfence-waf.php” located in the document root directory of your WordPress installation and a few configuration lines located in a “.htaccess”, “.user.ini” or a “php.ini” file.

 Remove or Reset

 Sometimes you may want to remove Wordfence completely.
-Other times you may want to delete all Wordfence data and recreate the tables so that Wordfence is reset to the defaults.
-This often helps solve issues with corrupted data.
+At other times you may want to delete all Wordfence data and recreate the database tables so that Wordfence is reset to a default configuration.
+This often helps to solve issues with corrupted data in the database.
 There are three ways you can delete or reset Wordfence.

 Delete Wordfence data on deactivation

-If you are removing Wordfence permanently, or if you want to do a fresh reinstall of Wordfence you can enable the option “Delete Wordfence tables and data on deactivation”.
-If you then deactivate the plugin, all the Wordfence tables will be deleted.
-You can then choose to activate Wordfence again to get a fresh installation, or you can choose to delete the plugin.
+If you are removing Wordfence permanently, or if you want to do a complete reinstallation of Wordfence then you can enable the option “Delete Wordfence tables and data on deactivation”.
+If you then deactivate the plugin, all Wordfence files and database tables will be deleted.
+You can then choose to activate Wordfence to start with the default configuration, or you can choose to delete the plugin.

-The Wordfence Assistant is a plugin that has been developed specifically to solve issues with Wordfence that can not be solved within the plugin itself.
-You can download this plugin via the “Plugins” section in your WordPress admin and use it to delete all Wordfence data from your site.
+Wordfence Assistant is a plugin that has been developed specifically to solve issues with Wordfence that can not be solved within the plugin itself.
+You can install this plugin via the WordPress “Plugins” page and use it to delete all Wordfence data from your site.

-To manually remove Wordfence, you would follow the steps below.
-It’s important that you do step 1 before the other steps.
+To manually remove Wordfence, you can follow the steps below.
+It is important that you do step 1 before the other steps.

-2. Remove the “wordfence” plugin folder located in wp-content/plugins
+2. Remove the “wordfence” plugin directory located in the “wp-content/plugins” directory.

-3. Remove the wflogs folder located in wp-content
+3. Remove the “wflogs” directory located in the “wp-content” directory.

-4. Remove wordfence-waf.php located in the root of you WordPress installation
+4. Remove the “wordfence-waf.php” file located in the root directory where your WordPress installation exists.

-5. Remove all Wordfence related database tables from the database, using for example phpMyAdmin.
+5. Remove all Wordfence database tables from the database, using for example “phpMyAdmin”.

 Wordfence 7 Tables